JeremiahM18/gym-db/README.md

 # GymDB

 GymDB is a local gym discovery and enrichment pipeline built on public OpenStreetMap (OSM) data.

-It provides a deterministic pipeline for geospatial querying, normalization, de-duplication, confidence scoring, and explainable rule-based inference, producing a clean and structured dataset for APIs, analytics, and mobile applications.
+It provides a deterministic system for geospatial querying, normalization, de-duplication, confidence scoring, and explainable rule-based inference, producing a clean and structured dataset for APIs, analytics, and mobile applications.

-## Overview
+## Why GymDB Exists

 There is no single authoritative database of gyms.